What is Waldorf?

 - Children enjoy friendly adults who accept each child in a safe and nurturing environment.

-How does a parent/family benefit from a cooperative preschool?
+How does a parent/family benefit from a cooperative learning environment?

 - Education in child development and parenting skills are found in the classroom and at parent meetings.